pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

    .. method:: Annot._getXref()

-      PDF documents only: Return the xref number of an annotation.
+      Return the xref number of an annotation.

       :rtype: int
       :returns: XREF number of the annotation.